 one at a time -- These verses go with verse 11.
 Paul

-by grace through faith; that is, we use our faith to trust in God’s grace.
+by grace through faith; that is, we use our faith to trust in God.

 We know we are the children of God because we believe in Him, not because we

-were circumcised.
-If we put our confidence in circumcision and compromise his
+were circumcised or baptized or participated in any ceremony.
+If we put our confidence in

-step further saying, “You have been severed from Christ,” which is a
+step further and says, “You have been severed from Christ,” which is a

-description of the foreskin being cast into the dumpster, only his analogy is
+description of the foreskin being cast into a dumpster, only his analogy is

 pointing at the Galatians as the foreskin being dumped.
 They have severed